PLANS & PRICING

 +

 Each plan comes with a limit on the number of devices you can be logged into simultaneously (e.g., a desktop and a laptop).
 If you reach your limit and try to log in on a new machine, you will be notified.
 To free up a slot, simply visit your user dashboard on our website, where you can see a list of your active devices and unregister any you are no longer using.
+Steam version handles this automatically as you can use only 1 instance running simultaneously.

 Can I use textures created with the Free plan commercially?